roman-shuhov/aws-kubernetes-training/README.md

   0. Creating master instance
   0. Add nodes/slaves/minions to the cluster
-  0. Description of Service A and Service B](/3/3.md)
+  0. Description of Service A and Service B

-### 3.1 Creating K8s master. **ADVANCED** way

-  0. Setup fleet
-  0. Setup flannel
-  0. Start K8s services

 ### 4. Creating AWS Load Balancer

-  0. Creating load balancers for Service A and Service B
+  0. Creating Load Balancers for Service A and Service B

 ### 5. Launch Service A